Analysis of the My Little Pony: Friendship Is Magic fandom: Parasociality

-Religion and spirituality
+Religion, spirituality and irreligion

 Academics have documented the relationship between religious faith and the brony fandom.
 According to Edwards, bronies attend church less frequently than their parents and rate themselves below average on religiosity scales, possibly because mainstream religions often promote traditional gender norms that conflict with male fans enjoying a show marketed to girls.
 Edwards suggested that less religious bronies may be drawn to the fandom because it provides the sense of meaning and community that religious institutions typically offer, though he also remarked that bronies' lower religiosity levels are typical for their generations (millennials and Generation Z).

 In his 2015 article in the Journal of Religion and Popular Culture, religious history professor Andrew Crome examined how bronies reacted to the season 1 episode "Feeling Pinkie Keen" that many saw as promoting religious belief over scientific thinking.
 The episode showed Twilight Sparkle struggling to understand Pinkie Pie's seemingly supernatural abilities, which led to angry fan reactions from those who felt the episode was "promoting belief in the supernatural" and being "anti-atheist."
 Crome found that fans saw themselves as either protecting child viewers from what they considered a dangerous message about accepting supernatural claims without evidence, or reinterpreting the episode as actually criticizing poor scientific practice rather than promoting religion.

 Crome's 2014 research on Christian My Little Pony fan works found that rather than seeing fandom and faith as conflicting, many Christian bronies actively combined both.
 By studying their fan fiction and artwork, Crome documented how Christian bronies used familiar character traits to explain religious ideas, as the show's ostensible lack of religion provided "a space for fans to freely project religious concepts."
 In 2019, Crome interviewed twelve Christian bronies and remarked that the brony fandom served as a way for them to better experience religion.
 Interviewees reported organizing My Little Pony-themed church services, Bible studies, and using fan works to spread Christianity within the general brony fandom.
 Crome found that Christian bronies saw their fandom as a way God worked in their lives; they considered fan works to be forms of worship and their fandom to be a divine mission to spread Christianity within it.